dmilicic/Android-Clean-Boilerplate/README.md

     mView.showProgress();

     // initialize the interactor
-    WelcomingInteractor interactor = new WelcomingInteractorImpl(mExecutor,
+    WelcomingInteractor interactor = new WelcomingInteractorImpl(
+            mExecutor,
+            mMainThread,
-            mMainThread, this, new WelcomeMessageRepository());
+            this,
+            mMessageRepository
+    );

     // run the interactor
     interactor.execute();
 }
 ```

 The `execute()` method will just execute the `run()` method of the `WelcomingInteractorImpl` in a background thread.
-The `run()` method can be seen in the ***Writing a new interactor*** section.
+The `run()` method can be seen later in the ***Writing a new interactor*** section.

-You may notice that the interactor behaves similarly to the `AsyncTask` class.
+You may notice that the Interactor behaves similarly to the `AsyncTask` class.
 You supply it with all that it needs to run and execute it.
 You might ask why didn't we just use `AsyncTask`?
-Because that is **Android specific code**, you would need an emulator to run it and to test it.
+Because that is **Android specific code** and you would need an emulator to run it and to test it.

-We provide several things to the interactor:
+We provide several things to the Interactor:

 - The `ThreadExecutor` instance which is responsible for executing interactors in a background thread.
 I usually make it a singleton.
 This class actually resides in the `domain` and does not need to be implemented in an outer layer.
 - The `MainThreadImpl` instance which is responsible for posting runnables on the main thread from the interactor.
 Main threads are accessible using framework dependent code and we implement it in an outer `threading` layer.
-- You may also notice we provide `this` to the interactor as the `Callback` the interactor will use to notify the UI.
+- You may also notice we provide `this` to the Interactor — `MainPresenter` is the `Callback` object the Interactor will use to notify the UI for events.
 - We provide an instance of the `WelcomeMessageRepository` which implements the `MessageRepository` interface that our interactor uses.
-The `WelcomeMessageRepository` is covered in the ***Writing the storage layer*** section.
+The `WelcomeMessageRepository` is covered later in the ***Writing the storage layer*** section.

 Regarding `this`, the `MainPresenter` of the `MainActivity` really does implement the `Callback` interface: